27 Jun Is a government pension from Japan taxable in the USA?

 Article 17 Pension states that:

-“Subject to provision of paragraph 2 of Article 18, pension and other similar remuneration, including social security payments, beneficially owned by a resident of a Contracting State shall be taxable only in THAT contracting state. “
+Subject to the provision of paragraph 2 of Article 18, pension and other similar remuneration, including social security payments, beneficially owned by a resident of a Contracting State shall be taxable only in THAT contracting state.

-What does Article 17 really mean?
+What does Article 17 mean?

-Here’s the twist
+Here is the twist

-- If Japan does not necessarily tax that type of pension, Sara could potentially be obligated to report the Japan pension to the USA as per the “Savings Clause.”
+- If Japan does not necessarily tax that type of pension, Sara could potentially be obligated to report the Japanese pension to the USA as per the Savings Clause.

-- The Savings Clause generally means income taxes will apply in the U.S. if the pension is not taxable income in Japan.
+- The Savings Clause generally means income taxes will apply in the U.S. if the pension is not taxable in Japan.

-- For Sara, her Japan pension is in fact taxable in Japan so she is protected from the Savings Clause.
+- For Sara, her Japan pension is, in fact, taxable in Japan, so she is protected from the Savings Clause.

 Article 18, paragraph 2 (a) states that:

-“Any pension and other similar remuneration paid by, or out of funds with contributions are made by a contracting state or political subdivision or local authority thereof, other than payments made by the United States under provision of the Social Security or similar legislation, shall be taxable only in THAT contracting state.
-However, such pension and other similar remuneration shall be taxable only in the other Contracting State if the individual is a RESIDENT of and a NATIONAL of, that other contracting State.
+Any pension and other similar remuneration paid by, or out of funds with contributions made by a contracting state or political subdivision or local authority thereof, other than payments made by the United States under the provision of the Social Security or similar legislation, shall be taxable only in THAT contracting state.
+However, such pension and other similar remuneration shall be taxable only in the other Contracting State if the individual is a RESIDENT of and a NATIONAL of that other contracting State.

-What does Article 18 really mean?
+What does Article 18 mean?

-Some practitioners will confer that a best practice is to file IRS Form 8833 “Treaty based return Position Disclosure, under IRC §7701(b) or §6114 – attached to the electronically transmitted IRS Form 1040 asserting that Japan pension income will only be taxed in Japan.
+Some practitioners will confer that a best practice is to file IRS Form 8833, Treaty Return Position Disclosure, under IRC §7701(b) or §6114 attached to the electronically transmitted IRS Form 1040 asserting that Japan pension income will only be taxed in Japan.

 Provisions for which reporting is waived include: